Matlpb/Tree-Model-Comparison-Regression/README.md

 If the user does not wish to enter data manually, they can input a number corresponding to a line in the "test.csv" file, click "Load Raw," select the model, and then click "Predict."

 If the user initially enters a number but later wishes to input custom data, they can delete the field "Enter a number between 1-1450," click "Load Raw," enter the desired data, and then click "Predict."

+## Analysis

+For an in-depth analysis of the model performance and prediction errors, you can check the notebook located in the "analysis" folder.
+This notebook includes visualizations, error distributions, and comparisons between different tree-based models.

 ## Contributing
 If you would like to contribute to this project, feel free to fork the repository, make changes, and submit a pull request.
 All contributions are welcome!